VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

       'match[]': ['{__name__!=""}']
   ```

-  Note that `sample_limit` option doesn't work if stream parsing is enabled, since the parsed data is pushed to remote storage as soon as it is parsed.
-So `sample_limit` option
+  Note that `sample_limit` option doesn't work if stream parsing is enabled because the parsed data is pushed to remote storage as soon as it is parsed.
+Therefore the `sample_limit` option
-  has no sense during stream parsing.
+ doesn't make sense during stream parsing.

-* It is recommended to increase `-remoteWrite.queues` if `vmagent_remotewrite_pending_data_bytes` metric exported at `http://vmagent-host:8429/metrics` page constantly grows.
+* We recommend you increase `-remoteWrite.queues` if `vmagent_remotewrite_pending_data_bytes` metric exported at `http://vmagent-host:8429/metrics` page grows constantly.

-* If you see gaps on the data pushed by `vmagent` to remote storage when `-remoteWrite.maxDiskUsagePerURL` is set, then try increasing `-remoteWrite.queues`.
+* If you see gaps in the data pushed by `vmagent` to remote storage when `-remoteWrite.maxDiskUsagePerURL` is set, try increasing `-remoteWrite.queues`.
-  Such gaps may appear because `vmagent` cannot keep up with sending the collected data to remote storage, so it starts dropping the buffered data
+  Such gaps may appear because `vmagent` cannot keep up with sending the collected data to remote storage.
+Therefore it starts dropping the buffered data
   if the on-disk buffer size exceeds `-remoteWrite.maxDiskUsagePerURL`.

-* `vmagent` buffers scraped data at `-remoteWrite.tmpDataPath` directory until it is sent to `-remoteWrite.url`.
+* `vmagent` buffers scraped data at the `-remoteWrite.tmpDataPath` directory until it is sent to `-remoteWrite.url`.
   The directory can grow large when remote storage is unavailable for extended periods of time and if `-remoteWrite.maxDiskUsagePerURL` isn't set.
-  If you don't want to send all the data from the directory to remote storage, simply stop `vmagent` and delete the directory.
+  If you don't want to send all the data from the directory to remote storage then simply stop `vmagent` and delete the directory.

 * By default `vmagent` masks `-remoteWrite.url` with `secret-url` values in logs and at `/metrics` page because
   the url may contain sensitive information such as auth tokens or passwords.
   Pass `-remoteWrite.showURL` command-line flag when starting `vmagent` in order to see all the valid urls.

-* If scrapes must be aligned in time (for instance, if they must be performed at the beginning of every hour), then set `scrape_align_interval` option
+* If scrapes must be aligned in time (for instance, if they must be performed at the beginning of every hour), then set the `scrape_align_interval` option
   in the corresponding scrape config.
 For example, the following config aligns hourly scrapes to the nearest 10 minutes:

   ```yml